 A player's tactical role can therefore be broadly described by the playing position that he is given and the extent to which he should use each playing method, relative to the team's other players.

 There are essentially an unlimited number of different tactical roles that a team can assign to its players.
-However, they can be analysed in terms of a limited number of distinct and simplified component role types that can be combined to form more complex combination role types.
+However, they can be analysed in terms of a limited number of distinct and simplified component role types that can be combined to form more complex composite role types.

 A component role type is a part of a tactical role comprised of a single tactical instruction.

-An auxiliary playing position role type for a particular playing position is a combination role type that includes a different playing position but instructs movement into or near to the playing position concerned (the auxiliary playing position).
+An auxiliary playing position role type for a particular playing position is a composite role type that includes a different playing position but instructs movement into or near to the playing position concerned (the auxiliary playing position).

 When assigning tactical roles a team should consider player suitability and playing system balance.